- Trinity Gift Shop

 - Email for Life (external site)

-Sign up today for access to our bespoke online platform, to network with Trinity alumni of all ages around the world – over 1900 members are already connected on TMO.
+Sign up today for access to our bespoke online platform, to network with Trinity alumni of all ages around the world – over 2000 members are already connected on the newly upgraded Trinity Connect.

 Search the members’ directory to get in touch with alumni and ask for advice, or offer others your help and expertise.
-TMO offers optional LinkedIn synchronisation to make it quick and easy to set up your profile: www.trincam.aluminate.net
+Join interest and regional groups, make the most of our resource library and sign up for upcoming mentoring programmes.
+You can even synchronise your LinkedIn account to make it quick and easy to set up your profile: www.trincam.aluminate.net

 In the January of the relevant year, the Praelector’s Office will contact all those newly eligible for their MA Degree.
 If you have not received any information, this may be because we do not have your up-to-date mailing address and email contact address.
 You can update this information yourself on CamSIS by registering for Extended Self-Service.